0xdevalias/devalias.net/_posts/2013-11-13-sparty-sharepoint-frontpage-auditing-tool-now-with-more-ntlm.md

 ## Sharing is Caring!

-As we know, sharing is caring, so i’ve made my changes (and any others I may make to Sparty in the future) available over at Github.
+As we know, sharing is caring, so i've made my changes (and any others I may make to Sparty in the future) available over at Github.

 **Click over to [alias1/sparty](https://github.com/alias1/sparty) and check it out!**